Uffa Fox: Life

 Fox was born on the Isle of Wight and was raised in East Cowes.
 He lived for a while in Puckaster on the Isle of Wight.

 In July 1921, Fox and a crew of nine sea scouts departed for the western Solent in a 27 ft open whaler under the parental expectation that they were on a camping/sailing trip.
 He decided to extend the itinerary up the Seine towards Paris.
-In seven days, they traveled within 70 kilometers of the city when they turned around to return another five days later.
+In seven days, they travelled within 70 kilometres of the city when they turned around to return another five days later.
 After being met by the coast guard as presumed castaways, Fox was relieved of his role in the sea scouts.

 He was the subject of This Is Your Life in January 1963 when he was surprised by Eamonn Andrews at the Colston Hall in Bristol.

 He was also among the crew of the Typhoon, an account of which was written and published by William Washburn Nutting in In the Track of Typhoon (1922).
 Fox joined the crew in England for her transatlantic return via France, Spain, and the Azores into New York City.

 He was a founding participant in the 1950s annual sea-side cricket match on Bramble Bank in the central Solent.